+1Stormwater treatment measures (structural and non-structural) will be evaluated for feasibility based on the need to avoid impacts on environmental resources on the roadside and the need to consider traffic safety in the final design to address worker/traveler exposure to high-speed traffic in the highway right-of-way.
+This feasibility evaluation is expected to be completed as part of the Project Approval & Environmental Document phase in the project delivery process.

+2Project completion dates are Caltrans End Project/Milestone 800 dates.

+3Project completion date is from Project Timeline provided by District 1.

+4Project completion date is from 2025 Supplemental Project Initiation Report provided by District 7.

 Environmental Planning Process

 For any planned activity within the coastal zone, a series of permits must be obtained.
 These permits include approval from the California Coastal Commission or local coastal program, and before construction, local jurisdiction’s approval.
-Additional agencies that may have jurisdiction over the aforementioned include:
+Additional agencies that may have jurisdiction include:

 California Department of Fish and Wildlife